Fox Corporation [FOXA] could give the highest percentage gains? Check Out this Analysis

 Fox Corporation [NASDAQ:FOXA]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Fox Corporation [FOXA] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Fox Corporation [FOXA] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give FOXA an Overweight rating.
-The average 12-month price forecast for this stock is $24.14, with the high estimate being $48.00, the low estimate being $21.00 and the median estimate amounting to $42.00.
-This is compared to its latest closing price of $22.29.
+The average 12-month price forecast for this stock is $22.51, with the high estimate being $48.00, the low estimate being $21.00 and the median estimate amounting to $42.00.
+This is compared to its latest closing price of $24.97.

 Fundamental Analysis of Fox Corporation [FOXA]